-- Use Major to indicate a lot of changes.
-For example, you may alter the box configuration with different child boxes or variables or a binding.
+- Use Major to indicate deeper changes.
+For example, you may alter the box configuration with different child boxes, variables or a binding.

-- Use Patch to indicate trivial changes like fixing a typo, as an example.
+- Use Patch to indicate simple changes like, for example, fixing a typo.

 Draft, current, latest

 - Latest is the highest version number of a box.
-When you deploy from the Instances page, you always get the latest.
+When you deploy from Instances page, you always get the latest version.

 - Draft indicates changes not yet saved to the box.
-When you deploy from the box page, you typically deploy the draft.
+When you deploy from the box page, you typically deploy the draft version.